-investment register, the Green Economy Mark from the London Stock Exchange, CDP, SEDEX and EcoVadis.
+Our investors want long-term profitable businesses, so environmental and social responsibility are key factors when choosing companies for investment.
+Evidence of Smurfit Kappa's continued progress is clear through the many investor ratings and disclosure programmes that we participate in, such as FTSE4Good, Euronext Vigeo Europe 120, STOXX Global ESG Leaders, Ethibel.
+The Green Economy Mark from the London Stock Exchange, CDP, SEDEX and EcoVadis.
 Furthermore, paper-based packaging is expected to grow as consumers are increasingly aware of environmental issues and 80% prefer paper-based packaging (Cepi and Paper and Packaging Org Surveys).

 We provide industry-leading transparency and detail to our stakeholders of every aspect of our operations, whilst promoting sustainability in our customers' businesses.
-Smurfit Kappa uses suppliers who adhere to our Sustainable and Responsible Sourcing Policy, our Supplier Code of Conduct, and who are Chain of Custody certified where applicable.
+Smurfit Kappa uses suppliers who adhere to our Sustainable and Responsible Sourcing Policy, our Supplier Code of Conduct, and who are CoC certified where applicable.
 We audit suppliers on human rights, labour practices and environmental impact.